With Keyrails ✅

 Keyrails is now compatible with MacOS & Windows.

-Drag handles perfectly horizontal in Premiere Pro, just like in After Effects.
-Smooth animations in half the time.
+Drag handles perfectly horizontal in Premiere with ease.
+Smooth animations instantly.

 Get Keyrails